Motion to Compel Expert Financials

 More Thoughts on Maryland Law

 The case reference in the motion, Falik v.
 Hornage, is a Miller & Zois case that we won on appeal.
 Another key case is Wrobleski v. de Lara, 353 Md.
 509 (1999).
-The issue before the Maryland Court of Appeals in that was the propriety of the cross-examination of an expert witness at trial as to the amount the expert had earned from forensic work.
+The issue before the Maryland Court of Appeals was the propriety of the cross-examination of an expert witness at trial as to the amount the expert had earned from forensic work.
 You are not going to get this type of discovery from a court if you cannot use it at that.

 [W]e do not intend by our decision today to authorize the harassment of expert witnesses through a wholesale rummaging of their personal and financial records under the guise of seeking impeachment evidence.
 The allowance of the permitted inquiry, both at the discovery and trial stages, should be tightly controlled by the trial court and limited to its purpose, and not permitted to expand into an unnecessary exposure of matters and data that are personal to the witness and have no real relevance to the credibility of his or her testimony.